viet34tqc/notebook/docker.md

 - In practice, our app will have multiple containers, like: container for FE, container for BE, container for DB.
 We need these containers connect to each other.
 - Each container requires a single Dockerfile => hard to maintain.

+**Can we remove Dockerfile, and only use Docker compose**: maybe, but most of the time you need to have seperate `Dockerfile` and `docker-compose.yml` file

+- Dockerfile: this is how to build my image
+- Docker-compose: this is how to run my image(s)

 By using Docker compose, we set up all the docker containers in only one `.yml` file (set up name, volumes...)

 An example of `docker-compose.yml`